 Laos, one of the last communist countries, is probably the least developed country for tourists in SEA – and this is a reason why it is a great place to visit as it is not overrun by tourists.
 Landlocked between Thailand, China, Vietnam, and Cambodia it cannot offer any beaches, but instead offers some spectacular scenery and a lot of outdoor activities like trekking, kayaking, or even exploring many caves.
 It also has some interesting historic sites.
 Like its neighbour still has signs of its past as a French colony, both in architecture and food.
 Unfortunately, it still has proof of the sad history with the illegal war from the US against the Vietcong – resulting in more bombs dropped over Laos per citizen than in Europe during World War II – even though the US never declared war against Laos.

-The highlights of Laos are Luang Prabang, The Plain of Jars, Vang Vieng, Vientiane, the Kong Lo Cave and the 4000 islands.
-But It has so many more places that deserve a visit.
+The highlights of Laos are Luang Prabang, The Plain of Jars, Vang Vieng, Vientiane, the Kong Lo Cave, and the 4000 islands.
+But there are so many more places that deserve a visit.

 It is one of my favourite countries in the world – probably because the locals are some of the friendliest and most welcoming people I have ever met.
 Unfortunately too often people rush through it, but the country deserves more than just a week – otherwise, you will not experience the magic of this country.